zhu748/nfalm/wiki/vertex.md

 Click the "CREATE" button.

-**Step 5: Obtain Your Client ID and Client Secret**
+## Obtain Your Client ID and Client Secret

 1. Upon successful creation, your "Your Client ID" and "Your Client Secret" will be displayed on the screen.
 2. **Very Important:** Copy and securely save this information immediately.
 Your application will use these IDs and secrets to identify itself to Google's authentication service and request access to user data.
 3. Click "OK" to close the dialog.

+## Add test account

+1. In the left navigation menu, click "Target Audience".
+2. In the "Test users" section, click "Add users".
+3. Enter the email addresses of the users you want to add as test users.
+These users will be able to authorize your application to access their data.

-**Step 6: Obtain the Authorization Code via Browser**
+## Obtain the Authorization Code via Browser

 Using the Client ID you obtained in Step 5, replace the `{YOUR_CLIENT_ID}` placeholder in the URL below and open this URL in your web browser to initiate the authorization flow:

 `https://accounts.google.com/o/oauth2/auth?client_id={YOUR_CLIENT_ID}&redirect_uri=http://localhost&scope=https://www.googleapis.com/auth/cloud-platform&response_type=code&access_type=offline&prompt=consent`

-* `client_id`: Your Client ID.
-* `redirect_uri`: Must match the redirect URI used in your application (using `http://localhost` here).
-* `scope`: The requested API permission scope (requesting access to Cloud Platform here).
-* `response_type=code`: Indicates a request for an authorization code.
-* `access_type=offline`: Requests a refresh token, allowing you to refresh the access token even when the user is offline.
-* `prompt=consent`: Ensures the user sees the consent screen every time (optional, but recommended for first use).

-After opening this URL in your browser, Google will prompt you to sign in (if not already signed in) and authorize your application to access the requested permissions.
-Upon consent, the browser will be redirected to the specified `redirect_uri` (`http://localhost`), including the authorization code in the URL's query parameters.
+After opening this URL in your browser, Google will prompt you to sign in, please sign in using the test account you added in the previous step.
+After signing in, Google will ask you to authorize your application to access the requested permissions.
+Click "Allow" to proceed.

 If everything goes well, the URL in your browser's address bar should look similar to this format: